BiagioR/biagiorosso.github.io/README.md

   - [Slides and full fraft available on request](mailto:br421@cam.ac.uk)

 3. Rosso, Biagio and Gatto, Matteo.
 (2025).
 The Changing Slope of the Phillips Curve: a State-Space Model and Kalman-Filter for Estimating Dynamic Volatility in the Unobservable Slope.
-[Slides available on request]
    - [Slides and advanced draft available on request](mailto:br421@cam.ac.uk)

 ## Connect With Me